jonmagic/simple_language/README.md

 # Simple

-A simple programming language implemented in Ruby from the book Understanding Computing.
+A simple programming language implemented in Ruby from the book [Understanding Computation](http://computationbook.com).

 ## How to run